phylumjs/docs/src/pages/home-content.md

 ```

 # Pipeline
-The PhylumJS pipeline is a powerful async task runner that is designed for running builds with high concurrency.
-Every task has it's own context to use other tasks as dependencies, manage resources like file system watchers for development or to push output updates to dependent tasks.
-When a task pushes updates to dependent tasks, they are re-executed by default.
-Tasks can also implement custom logic for handling updates.
+The PhylumJS pipeline is a powerful async task runner for [nodejs](https://nodejs.org/) that is designed for running tasks at high concurrency.
+It has a dependency tracking mechanism between tasks to handle task updates by only re-executing the right tasks.
+Unchanged task outputs are cached and can be reused.

-### State
-Task states are cached by the pipeline and are reused to prevent running the same task multiple times.
-In addition, tasks can implement logic for cleaning up resources when they are no longer needed or when the pipeline is disabled.